Amoxicillin, 250 mg capsules 16 pcs

 – abdominal infections (cholangitis, cholecystitis);

-– eradication of Helicobacter pylori in patients with duodenal or gastric ulcer disease (always in combination with other drugs);
+– eradication of Helicobacter pylori in patients with duodenal or gastric ulcer (always in combination with other drugs);

 – leptospirosis, listeriosis;